Kyrie Irving reveals spot he made Cavs' NBA Finals winning shot vs. Warriors

-Kyrie Irving has quite the memory and detailed one of the most important shots in the Cleveland Cavs history against the Golden State Warriors in the NBA Finals.
-When ESPN was interviewing him about All-Star Weekend, he pointed out where he made his infamous shot.
+Kyrie Irving has quite the memory.
+He detailed one of the most important shots in Cleveland Cavs history against the Golden State Warriors in the NBA Finals.
+When ESPN interviewed him about All-Star Weekend, he pointed out where he made his infamous shot.

 The shot?
 A side-step three-pointer over Warriors guard Stephen Curry.
 The former Cavs guard called for a switch to have Curry guard him.
 The latter played quality defense, but Irving made a tough shot.
 That bucket secured the first and only championship the Cavs have ever won.